Stabbing boxes with finitely many axis-parallel lines and flats: Proof of Theorem

 In this case, $S_1=\R^d$.
 Pick any $B_1\in\F$, and let

 We claim that $\B_1$ is a $(d-1)$-collection.
 If not, then $\B'_1 := \F\setminus\B_1$ would be a $(d-1)$-collection.
 Then, $\forall B\in\B'_1$, there is a $i \in [d]$ depending on $B$ such that $\pi_{i}(B)\cap\pi_{i}(B_1)\neq\emptyset$.
-Consider the $d$ $(d-1)$-strips
+Consider the $(d-1)$-strips

 Since the boundaries of these $(d-1)$-strips consist of finitely many axis-parallel hyperplanes, the collection of boxes in $\B'_1$ that intersect the boundaries of these $(d-1)$-strips cannot be a $(d-1)$-collection.
-Let $\B''_1$ be the collection of all boxes in $\B'_1$ which do not intersect the boundaries of the above $(d-1)$-strips, that is,
+Let $\B''_1$ be the collection of all boxes in $\B'_1$ which do not intersect the boundaries of the above $(d-1)$-strips, which means,